35cranes/35cranes.github.io/content/posts/Letters to Echo.md

 i have no idea if we’ll ever meet again, i mean really meet, to actually talk. soon i’ll be heading to lithuania to make something new — i’m trying to build up some kind of anticipation for it. there was even a brief period recently when i felt a strong urge to go back to china (that impulse faded within a month). i can already picture your expression reading this line, even though the reasons we can’t stay there are not completely the same. i also have no idea what kind of truth this constant moving is supposed to reveal. and i feel ashamed to use words like *wandering* or *drifting*. i just tell people something flat and unremarkable that i’m moving. moving sounds like putting together a jigsaw puzzle with children's attributes. i run from place to place like a kid who refuses to take responsibility. i get pissed off more often than i did before the new year. sometimes because of the absurd rules of the game and sometimes because of the endless chain of lies and sometimes because of specific assholes. but when darkness pulls over my eyes, all these things settle quietly into place, segment after segment, like lotus roots with no texture. that’s when i always think i’ve finally figured out the pattern - there should be a coherent story behind why I'm always irritated. to prove some thoughts i try to think about what you would’ve done. but in the fog of memory, i can no longer see what you really thought back then. turns out i’m the one who’s forgetting.

-the only way i know to save myself now is to throw my whole being into work. not the work for survivng or acting, but the kind of work where i actually exist. where i might finally understand something, instead of alwangs harboring my weapons facing people (*them*). i still hope to see you again someday.
+the only way i know to save myself now is to throw my whole being into work. not the work for survivng or acting, but the kind of work where i actually exist. where i might finally understand something, instead of always harboring my weapons facing people (*them*). i still hope to see you again someday.

 Erica
-March 1st, 2025